 PRP for Hair Loss

 At Olansky Dermatology & Aesthetics, we offer PRP services to help with hair restoration.
-Platelet Rich Plasma (PRP) treatment is a leading custom-designed, non-surgical procedure that is offered for skin rejuvenation and hair restoration.
+PRP treatment is a leading custom-designed, non-surgical procedure that is offered for skin rejuvenation and hair restoration.
 This in-office, non-invasive treatment begins with a simple blood draw.
 Your blood is then processed in a medical device, separating the blood components to concentrate the PRP.
 From there, PRP is then applied to the area requiring restoration via injection or microneedling.

 Example of Before and After